tuero/ptutil/README.md

 # Pytorch Util
-This is a personal util library for PyTorch, to help facilitate training and testing boiler plate code.
+This is a personal util library for PyTorch, to help facilitate training and testing boiler plate code, allowing for faster prototyping for my projects/thesis work.
+A lot of the inspiration is from libraries such as [PyTorch Lightning](https://www.pytorchlightning.ai/);
+however, I prefer to have more control over the feature set and how it interacts with non-API code.

 I do not guarantee that this is bug free, or follows every best practice.
 It is meant as a util library which I use for majority of my projects.

 ## Install
 ```shell